Soul Thrive Answers the Top 4 Questions You Need to Know… see if this course is right for you!

 2. What makes this school different or unique?

-Third, the program is constantly changing and evolving to stay relevant and up-to-date.
+Secondly, the program is constantly changing and evolving to stay relevant and up-to-date.
 Although we know a lot about the body, we don’t know everything.
 As new science comes out the practice and how we teach must evolve to include that new knowledge.
-The trainers at O2 Yoga Teacher Training make it a priority to be on the front lines of what is changing in the industry.
+The trainers at Soul Thrive Yoga Teacher Training make it a priority to be on the front lines of what is changing in the industry, in all areas.

-Lastly, even though we have the fitness element we do not negate the spiritual side of yoga.
+Lastly, we do not ignore the roots and the spiritual side of yoga... we embrace it!
 This course is a journey for you.
 As you become more connected and joyful you will become a better teacher.
 You cannot help others along the path until you have helped yourself.
 We focus on your journey and supporting you in any way that we can.

 3. How many of the hours are spent with the faculty?